thediveo/thediveo.github.io/docs/art/handling-buildkit-output.md

    (diagnosis) output and collecting warnings.

 For the no-error case, this should be fairly straightforward.
-But the tricky part is correct error handling while neither getting stuck nor leaving go routines leaking around.
-This is in part, because BuildKit throws a very huge and very yellow spanner at us: the `Run` method of BuildKit sessions has fallen victim to the dreaded mixed error reporting anti-pattern.
+But the tricky part is correct error handling: the parole is to neither getting stuck nor leaving go routines leaking around.
+This is in part because BuildKit throws a very huge and very yellow spanner at us: the `Run` method of BuildKit sessions has fallen victim to the dreaded "conflated error reporting" anti-pattern.
 Now, where did we saw this before?
 Yep, the defective `client.Events` API of p.o.'d.man.

 When `client.Events` or `buildkitsession.Run` return with an error, we have no idea if the function failed before doing its work, or whether it did some of its